mxg/topaz/src/sv/strategy_1/readme.md

 Simple Strategy
 ===============

-Stragegies can be changed by assigning a new concrete strategy object to strategy attribute of the context.
+Strategies can be changed by assigning a new concrete strategy object to strategy attribute of the context.
 Each concrete strategy implements the interface defined in the strategy interface class.
 The application instantiates the context and the concrete strategy of